 - Preheat oven to 325 degrees F. Line 6 muffin cups with paper liners and brush the liners with melted butter.

 - In a medium bowl, with a hand whisk, whisk together the almond butter and eggs until smooth.

 - Add the maple syrup, vanilla and kosher salt, whisking to incorporate.

 - Gradually whisk in the cocoa powder, then the baking soda.

-- Bake 20 minutes, or until muffin are puffed and set a toothpick inserted in center of one of them comes out just a little moist.
+- Bake 20 minutes, or until the muffins are puffed and set, and a toothpick inserted in center of one of them comes out just a little moist.